Super Facts & Figures

 7.3.
 Transfer balance cap

 This cap only applies to monies held in retirement phase.
-You can find more information here.
+You can find more information here including previous caps.

-You can read about the indexation of the general transfer balance cap from 1 July 2024, here.
+You can read about how the general transfer balance cap is applied, here.

 8. Tax & Tax File Number